secretstartups/handbook/sales/forecasting/index.html.md

    - [Watch this 8 minute video](https://youtu.be/_m3gn1kki20) looking at the activity with a deal, diving into the CRM score, also highlighting where the Force Management fields are located.
 * **Additional Functionality**
    - [Watch this 5 minute video](https://youtu.be/16-5cvEODAU) to learn more about Clari Connect, Open in Salesforce, LinkedIn Sales Navigator, and best practices.
-* **Introduction to Gross and Net IACV**
+* **Introduction to Gross and Net ARR**
-   - [Watch this 8 minute video](https://youtu.be/4LEGrMs4KEo) for an introduction on where to forecast using Gross IACV and Renewal fields and how they relate to Net IACV population.
+   - VIDEO COMING SOON for an introduction on where to forecast using Gross ARR and Renewal fields and how they relate to Net ARR population.
 * **Overview of Renewals**
-   - [Watch this 5 minute video](https://youtu.be/rh4i8Gg_4l0) for a further look at the Gross, TCV and Renewal Tabs as well as how to view past and future quarters.
+   - VIDEO COMING SOON for a further look at the Renewal Tabs as well as how to view past and future quarters.
 * **GitLab Forecasting 101**
    - [Watch the 20 minute video](https://youtu.be/3TGiyNHV4_k) on how we use Clari at GitLab led by Area Sales Manager Adam Johnson
 * **Gitlab Renewals Forecasting 101**